jasperlau95/WAP-Intern/README.md

 Book :
 	name			the book's name
-	isbn			the book's ISBN number, it's the unique mark of a book (not a copy) author			the person who wrote the book.
-E.g. X.Zed.Amour category		the book's category number.
-E.g. 1 maybe for Literature, 2 maybe for Computer number			the amount of copies remained in book store price			the sells price of one book discount		the discount that give to customers when them buy many copies disc_num		the number of book at least that allow customers enjoy discount information		the more detail information about this book
+	isbn			the book's ISBN number, it's the ID of the book author			the author of the book
+	quantity		the quantity of the book in the store category		the book's category number.
+1 for "Art", 2 for "Engineering", and 3 for "Science" price			the sells price of one book information		the more detail information about this book num_of_sale		the number indicating how many copies of this book were sold so far

 User/Customer/Staff/Admin :
 	username		the user's username, it's unique
 	password		the user's password
-	status			the user's status, 1 for Customer, 2 for Staff, 3 for Admin, 0 for Not exist
+	status			the user's status, 1 for Admin, 2 for Staff, 3 for Customer, 0 for deleted (not exist) vip				the user's vip level, 0 for non-vip(no discount), 1 for vip(10% discount), 2 for vvip(20% discount) and 3 for vvvip(30% discount)

 Library :
-	BookArray		store all the books' information input from Book.txt UserArray		store all the students' information input from User.txt income			the total income up to now outcome			the total outcome up to now
+	BookArray		store all the books' information imported from Book.txt UserArray		store all the students' information imported from User.txt income			the total income of the store so far outcome			the total outcome of the store so far

-More detail information can be found in comments ~
+Store :
+	name			the code of the bookstore e.g. Store1, Stor2 and Store3
+	storeName		the name of the bookstore e.g. Shanghai Store, Hong Kong Store address			the address of the store
+	bookAddress		the address of the Book.csv of this store cashAddress		the address of the Cash.txt of this store bookLogAddress	the address of the BookLog.txt of this store cashLogAddress	the address of the CashLog.txt of this store

 -----------------------------------------------------------------------------------------

-#### Expected function in future :
+#### "Killer" feature :

-1) Crypt user's password function in Class Password.
-2) Add lookup history function in Class User.
-3) Add reservation function in Class Customer.
-4) More....
+1) When a book's quantity is less than 10, send a emergent message to the manager (admin)
+2) The customer can leave comment or advice for the store and the system will notify the manager (admin) immediately
+3) Keep track of the books' sales situation, find out the best seller and the worst seller and help the manager to make business strategy
+4) The manager can manage different bookstores of the chain using the same system, the customer can buy books from all the bookstores of the chain using the system.
+5) etc...

 -----------------------------------------------------------------------------------------